NPLK13003U Advanced Analytical Chemistry - Sampling and Sample Preparation

 Sampling and sample preparation is a cornerstone in performing sound experiments, and thus essential to any kind of analytical chemistry project: the results obtained will never be better than the samples injected.

-The course starts with a thorough treatment of Pierre Gy’s Theory of Sampling (ToS), which tells how to obtain a representative sample without systematic errors and with an acceptable uncertainty.
+The course starts with an introduction to Pierre Gy’s Theory of Sampling (ToS), which tells how to obtain a representative sample without systematic errors and with an acceptable uncertainty.
 The practice and tools for taking the samples and reduce the sample mass in a representative way is treated based on ToS.
-All common matrices, soil, water and air, are addressed.
+Solid, liquid and gaseous materials are addressed.

 The theory is supplemented with computer simulations, laboratory experiments, a field exercise and expert guest-lectures of selected topics.